Roger L. Worthington, Ph.D.

 Executive Director | pronouns: he/him/his

-Worthington was a founding member of the board of directors for the National Association of Diversity Officers in Higher Education (2006-2011).
-He was the recipient of three prestigious grants from the Ford Foundation Difficult Dialogues Initiative (2006-2011) and he was the founding chair of the board of directors for the emerging Difficult Dialogues National Resource Center (2012-2015).
+Dr. Worthington was a founding member of the board of directors for the National Association of Diversity Officers in Higher Education (NADOHE; 2006-2011), and he co-authored the NADOHE Standards of Professional Practice for CDOs (2014; with Christine Stanley and William Lewis).
+He was the recipient of three prestigious grants from the Ford Foundation Difficult Dialogues Initiative (2006-2011).
+He was also the founding chair of the board of directors for the Difficult Dialogues National Resource Center.

 Coordinator | pronouns: she/her/hers